LFL-Lab/SQuADDS/wish_list.md

 ## Boring but Necessary:

+- automated kink detection + meander smoothing prior to qiskit-metal rendering
 - letting users choose the `.env` file location OR telling them where to find it
-- Fix bugs in interpolated designs simulation run
-- Add meander smoothing support
 - Check for claw dimensions on the Hamiltonian space plot
 - **Check for breaking changes in the latest version of dependencies and update the package accordingly**
 - Create unit tests for each feature/file